What is MyUTHealth?

 Your MyUTHealth information comes directly from your electronic medical record at your doctor’s office.
 Ask your doctor to correct any inaccurate information at your next clinic visit.
 Your health information is reviewed and updated in your electronic medical record each visit.

 You will generally receive an answer within 1-3 business days.
 Please note MyUTHealth should not be used for urgent situations.
-For medical emergencies requiring immediate attention, please dial 911 or go to the nearest medical facility.
+For medical emergencies requiring immediate attention, please dial 911 or go to the nearest medical facilty.

 Yes, you can.
 This is called proxy access and allows a parent, guardian, spouse or other authorized family member to log in to their personal MyUTHealth account and then connect to information regarding their family member.
 Complete a Proxy Consent Form and return it to one of our clinics to request access to this convenient service or select Share My Record from the Health menu.
 From there you can select “Friends and family access” and modify or add new access to your health record.